PogSmok/WinD/README.md

 - UTF-16 text output with Virtual Terminal processing (ANSI colors and styles)
 - Compact assembly codebase, no runtime dependencies

-Does Wind "wind" it for you?
-Suggest new features or report any bugs you encounter [here](https://github.com/PogSmok/WinD/issues).
+WinD doesn't "wind" it for you?
+Suggest new features or report bugs [here](https://github.com/PogSmok/WinD/issues).

 ---